wmacfarl/wmacfarl.github.io/projects/oil-and-gas-fellowship.md

   - Civic Science
   - Design
   - Documentation
-summary: Design and documentation of low-cost, DIY water-quality measurement tools and techniques for investigating oil and gas industry related contamination.
+summary: Design and documentation of open-hardware tools and techniques for investigating oil and gas industry related water contamination.
 ---